-Funding bodies and publishers are increasingly requiring data sharing of research results alongside publication.
+Funding bodies and publishers are increasingly requiring data deposit (i.e. publishing) of research results alongside publication.
 Making data accessible in a trusted data repository has the following advantages, it: allows others to verify your research; encourages others to cite your research; can lead to new contacts from potential collaborators, funders, and other interested parties; provides a securely-stored, authoritative copy of your data; and may be found by another research who can then use it in other research.
-Ultimately, sharing your data is good for society, academia and future research.
+Ultimately, making your data available to other researchers and/or the public is good for society, academia and future research (see a more comprehensive Guide to Research Data Management).

-Research data-even sensitive and confidential data-can be shared ethically and legally if researchers take time to:
+Research data-even sensitive and confidential data-can be deposited ethically and legally if researchers take time to:

-- include provision for data sharing when gaining informed consent;
+- include provision for data deposit when gaining informed consent;

 - protect personal, sensitive or confidential information via anonymization;